Get

 • Gait abnormalities: Some dogs adopt a wide-based stance to support themselves in an attempt to improve their balance.

-How is Vestibular Disease Diagnosed?
+How Is Vestibular Disease Diagnosed?

-They will pay special attention to your dog’s ears to search for any signs of ear infections and perform a neurological exam to assess your dog’s reflexes, general coordination, and posture.
+Your vet will start by taking a full history from you and performing a thorough physical exam.
+They will pay special attention to your dog’s ears to search for any signs of ear infections and perform a neurological exam to assess the dog’s reflexes, general coordination, and posture.

 Female vet examining sick and sad Rhodesian ridgeback dog